-A High-Drama Literary Romance
+High-Drama Literary Romance

 A Hilarious and Resonant Read

 The Book: Sweetbitter traces a young woman's adventures as she moves from a small town to New York City.
 Working in an exclusive, high-end restaurant, the protagonist is exposed to an alluring but questionable lifestyle as well as a dangerous love triangle.
-Though there is potential for disaster, this book communicates that experience is the best teacher.
+Though there is potential for disaster, this book relays that experience is the best teacher.
 It not only upholds the whole "learn from your mistakes" attitude but also suggests that perhaps we cannot achieve wisdom without first experiencing woe.

-BONUS: An Obscure and Deadpan Satire
+Obscure and Deadpan Satire

-Diary of an Oxygen Thief is narrated by a misogynistic narcissist lacking a filter.
+Diary of an Oxygen Thief is narrated by a misogynistic narcissist who lacks a filter.
 And as much as you hate him, you'll feel like you know him (let's face it—we all probably know some iteration of him).
 The most infuriating part is that he's smart and wry, forcing the reader to see their own role in the dynamic of "hurt people hurt people."
-Punchy, ain't it?
-And if that doesn't convince you, the Barnes and Noble review compares it a theoretical "novel in which Holden Caulfield was an alcoholic and Lolita was a photographer's assistant, and somehow they met in Bright Lights, Big City."
+Punchy, right?
+And if that doesn't convince you, the Barnes & Noble book review compares it to a theoretical "novel in which Holden Caulfield was an alcoholic and Lolita was a photographer's assistant, and somehow they met in Bright Lights, Big City."
 What a treat.

-Similar Reads: Brief Interviews With Hideous Men by David Foster Wallace, Milk and Honey by Rupi Kaur, American Psycho by Bret Easton Ellis, and The Princess Saves Herself in This One by Amanda Lovelace
+Similar Reads: Brief Interviews With Hideous Men, by David Foster Wallace, Milk and Honey, by Rupi Kaur, American Psycho, by Bret Easton Ellis, and The Princess Saves Herself in This One, by Amanda Lovelace